cxtalk/ADC-Net/README.md

 ## Citation
 ```
-@inproceedings{Chen_accv2020,
+@inproceedings{Chen_2020_ACCV,
 	author    = {Xiang, Chen and Yufeng, Huang and Lei, Xu},
 	title     = {Multi-Scale Attentive Residual Dense Network for Single Image Rain Removal},
-	booktitle = {Asian Conference on Computer Vision (ACCV)},
+	booktitle = {Proceedings of the Asian Conference on Computer Vision (ACCV)},
+	month     = {November},
 	year      = {2020},
 }
 ```

 ## Contact

-If you are interested in our work or have any questions, please directly contact my Github.
+If you are interested in our work or have any questions, please directly contact my github.
 Email: cx@lowlevelcv.com